 While there is parking available, it is limited and VERY popular.
 It is best to either arrive early or really late into the night.
 Otherwise, avoiding parking is going to be your best bet.
 The traffic into the parking lot is also a pain so I highly advise taking the train if you can.

 5. When is the Richmond Night Market open?

 The Richmond Night Market is open from Friday to Sunday weekly from the end of April to mid-October (exact dates change every year).

-On Friday, the market is open from 6 pm until midnight.
-On Saturdays and Sundays, the market opens at 7 pm and closes at midnight.
+On Friday, the market is open from 7 pm until midnight.
+On Saturdays, the market opens at 6 pm and closes at midnight.
+On Sundays, the market opens at 7 pm and closes at 11 pm.

 The Richmond Night Market is also open on select Monday nights on long weekends as well as extended days around Canada Day, which you can check out on their website.

 Because it’s open for a few months, there’s no rush – you can easily come back more than once because there are so many vendors to visit!